For enterprise drone buyers, "What should we buy instead of DJI?" is now the wrong first question.

 One of the most common misunderstandings is that a DJI ban means every existing DJI drone becomes illegal overnight.
 That is generally not how the US restrictions work.

 Existing approved DJI hardware can remain legal for many private and commercial users.
-The pressure is on new equipment approvals, procurement rules, and federally funded programs.
+The pressure is on new equipment approvals, procurement rules, federally funded programs, and customer-specific data policies.
 That distinction matters because many organizations do not need to replace every drone immediately.
-They need a transition plan.
+They need a transition plan and a paper trail.

 A rational enterprise response has three layers: